robokeys/automoton-tags/SPEC.md

 **Appendix A: Linter Rules and Anti-Patterns**

-To support consistent and predictable use of PuzzlePins, tools SHOULD implement the following linting rules and heuristics:
+To support consistent and predictable use of Robokeytags, tools SHOULD implement the following linting rules and heuristics:

 **A.1 Tag Uniqueness**